-I would like to express my thanks to Bill Long, David Muxworthy, and Van Snyder for suggesting improvements.
+I would like to express my thanks to Bill Long, David Muxworthy, and Van Snyder for suggesting improvements to the first version, N2194, and to Steve Lionel and Reinhold Bader for their careful reading of this version of the paper.
+Reinhold suggested several corrections and improvements for this version.